ibogovic-hub/ibogovic-hub.github.io/_posts/2021-05-25-nmap-security-audit.md

 - Sets the FIN, PSH, and URG flags, lighting the packet up like a Christmas tree.

 - These three scan types are exactly the same in behavior except for the TCP flags set in probe packets.
-- If a RST packet is received, the port is considered closed, while no response means it is open|filtered.
+- If a RST packet is received, the port is considered closed, while no response means it is open / filtered.
 - The port is marked filtered if an ICMP unreachable error (type 3, code 0, 1, 2, 3, 9, - 10, or 13) is received.

 - The key advantage to these scan types is that they can sneak through certain - non-stateful firewalls and packet filtering routers.